Cannabis Needs to Be Front Line Treatment for Autism Over Anti-Psychotics and SSRIs

 For nearly every condition mentioned in the case above, cannabis may lessen symptoms and improve quality of life.
 For example, when it comes to cannabis for autistic patients, there is mounting evidence that the plant can help reduce many of the most challenging symptoms, including the outbursts mentioned above.

 A recent preclinical Israeli study looked at the data from 188 patients with autism spectrum disorders [ASD] treated with cannabis.
 Most patients received a relatively mild cannabis oil containing 30 percent CBD and 1.5 percent THC.
 After six months, researchers assessed the outcome with a symptom inventory, side effect inventory, structured questionnaire, and various other measurements.

 The results were nothing short of astounding.

-Cannabis for Autistic Conditions – Very Exciting Evidence
+Cannabis As Medications for Autism – Very Exciting Evidence

 According to the paper published in Nature earlier this year, over 80 percent of participants experienced moderate to significant improvement.
 Less than 10 percent experienced no improvement at all, and only 25 percent detailed any side effects.